Leo Goossen: 1930s

 On 8 July 1933 Miller's creditors filed an application for involuntary bankruptcy against Harry A. Miller Inc. Offenhauser's claims against Miller were settled in exchange for machine tools from Miller's Gramercy shop.
 Patterns for the Miller 220 engine also ended up with Offenhauser.
 Goossen never recovered his lost wages, forcing him and his wife to move out of their home to smaller accommodations.

 In 1933, at Offenhauser's request, Goossen extensively revised the 220 engine incorporating features from Miller's V16 and the Miller Midget engine that was essentially half of a Miller 183 straight eight, as well as ideas from other experimenters such as Art Sparks.
 For 1934 the engine was initially called the Miller/Offenhauser, but was renamed "Offenhauser" one year later.
 In 1937 the engine grew again, to 270 cuin.

 In the mid-1930s Preston Tucker began to promote the idea of a Ford flathead V8-powered Indianapolis racer to Ford.
 In February 1935 Ford accepted the idea.
 Tucker turned to Miller to design a modern chassis for the car.
 The cars would be front-wheel drive, using Ford flathead V8s with Bohnalite cylinder heads.
 Goossen contributed the design of a new transfer case for the front-wheel drive cars.
 Four cars appeared at Indianapolis on 12 May 1935, with Miller as the sponsor.
 None of the cars finished.

 Driver Wilbur Shaw asked Goossen to design a new car for the 1935 Indianapolis 500.
 The project was financed by Gil Pirrung.
 Construction took place over the winter of 1934/35 in the Los Angeles area.
 Goossen designed a front-wheel drive system that was both stronger and simpler than that used by Miller.
 The four cylinder, eight valve engine displaced 220 cuin, and was one of the first two engines officially called "Offenhauser".
 The car, called either the "Pirrung Special" or the "1935 Shaw Indy Special", appeared at Indy in 1935, where it finished second.

 In August 1936 Goossen was hired by Sparks to design a new inline six-cylinder engine incorporating Sparks' ideas for the Indianapolis 500.
 The engine, later known as the "Big Six", was a 336 cuin DOHC 2 valve-per-cylinder inline six that was fed by a centrifugal supercharger.
 It was manufactured by Offenhauser with final assembly by Sparks own people.
 It set fastest qualifying lap at Indianapolis in 1937, but retired due to supercharger problems.

 Goossen and Offenhauser were involved in a redesign of the clutch in the Thunderbolt land speed record car following a clutch failure during its 6 November 1937 run.
 The revised clutch was used for the car's record attempt on 19 November 1937.
-Owner/driver George Eyston set a new land speed mile record of 311.42 mph and new kilometre record of 312.20 mph that day.
+Owner/driver George Eyston set a new land speed record of 311.42 mph and became, at 501.18 kph, the first person to travel more than 500 kilometers per hour.